Use-AIrs/use_ai_rs/README.md

 Q-Networks.
 As well ensemble learning algorithm are planed.
 In the first Iteration we will use gradient based decision trees (GBDT).

+[Here](https://github.com/Use-AIrs/use-ai.rs/discussions/1) a blog for current insights in the tought process.

 ## Layer 0: GPU

 The first idea was to go with [rust-gpu](https://github.com/Rust-GPU/rust-gpu/) for the GPU layer.
 But since we